s183578/41934-Advanced-BIM-Group-22/A3_UseCase/readme.md

 	* The use cases is phase planning, design coordination, Space management and Buidling System Analysis #TROR KUN MAN SKAL VÆLGE EN
 	* The BIM uses is to quanitify and size of ventilation.
 	* The use phases for the project would be in the planing stages.
+	* For using during the planing stages to quanitify the ventilation needs [Er det her ikke fint hvis det kun er en?]

 ## 3B: Propose a (design for a) tool / workflow
 3. Process: <br />